scorpile/SAP-Service-Layer-Proxy/README.md

 ### Usage
 After the proxy is running you should see a console log about listening on the port you specified, and the successful connection to SAP Service Layer.

 At this point you can test it normally with Postman or any other app you prefer.
+Remember to use "Basic authentication" and set the ANYUSERNAME:ANYPASSWORD you used.

 If you run the node on your local computer, you can try it with http://127.0.0.1:3000/ and you should get the SAP Metadata.